 \section{Introduction~}

 Large language models (LLMs) are demonstrating remarkable capabilities across a broad spectrum of natural language tasks, ranging from text generation to answering complex questions~\citep{achiam2023gpt,touvron2023llama,touvron2023llama2,dubey2024llama}.
-However, as these models are increasingly integrated into real-world applications, concerns about the risk of generating harmful, unsafe, or unethical content have grown~\cite{askell2021general,bai2022training,zeng2024johnny}.
+However, as these models are increasingly integrated into real-world applications, concerns about the risk of generating harmful, unsafe, or unethical content have grown~\citep{askell2021general,bai2022training,zeng2024johnny}.
 This has led to a pressing need for safety alignment, which ensures that LLM outputs are not only coherent and informative but also aligned with human values, ethical standards, and safety considerations.

-Previous research on alignment has primarily focused on enhancing LLMs' ability to follow general instructions without enough attention to model safety.
+Previous work on alignment has primarily focused on enhancing LLMs' ability to follow general instructions without enough attention to model safety.
 This trend of treating safety alignment as a subset of general alignment has obscured its distinct challenges~\citep{ouyang2022training,rafailov2024direct,zhou2024lima,liu2023chain,yuan2023rrhf,liu2023training}.
-One major issue is the brittleness of current safety mechanisms.
-Despite using benign data during model fine-tuning, ~\citep{qi2023fine,yang2023shadow} have shown that safety mechanisms can fall apart when models are adapted to new tasks.
+One major issue is the brittleness of the current safety mechanisms.
+Despite using benign data during model finetuning, ~\citet{qi2023fine,yang2023shadow} have shown that safety mechanisms can fall apart when models are adapted to new tasks.
 This failure mode amplifies the brittle nature of current safety alignment techniques.
-Furthermore, safety alignment also comes with an `alignment tax' - a trade-off where improving safety may reduce the model’s overall utility or downstream task performances~\cite{ouyang2022training, wang2024comprehensive, lin2024mitigatingalignmenttaxrlhf}.
-Additionally, current safety alignment approaches typically require full model fine-tuning to ensure the final performance~\cite{hu2021lora,zhang2023llama,thakkar2024deep}, which is computationally costly.
-To address these issues, we must accurately understand \emph{how safety alignment impacts model behavior, why safety mechanisms are brittle}, and \emph{how to mitigate the alignment tax}.
+At the same time, safety alignment also comes with a tax - a trade-off where improving safety may reduce the model’s overall utility or downstream task performances~\citep{ouyang2022training, wang2024comprehensive, lin2024mitigatingalignmenttaxrlhf}.
+Also, current safety alignment approaches typically require full model finetuning~\citep{hu2021lora,zhang2023llama,thakkar2024deep}, which is computationally costly.
+To address these issues, we must first accurately understand two questions: 1) \emph{how safety alignment impacts model behavior}?
+2) \emph{why safety mechanisms are brittle}?